IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 In addition to having the type "globus" and requiring a label, Globus Stores share many options with Trusted Remote Stores and options to specify and access a Globus endpoint(s).
 As with Remote Stores, Globus Stores also use a baseStore - a file, s3, or swift store that can be used to store additional ancillary dataset files (e.g. metadata exports, thumbnails, auxiliary files, etc.).
 These and other available options are described in the table below.

-There are two types of Globus stores
+There are two types of Globus stores:

 - managed - where Dataverse manages the Globus endpoint, deciding where transferred files are stored and managing access control for users transferring files to/from Dataverse
 - remote - where Dataverse references files that remain on trusted remote Globus endpoints